-Uber's net loss widens to $4.5 billion for tumultuous 2017
+Uber CEO aims to pare losses and get 'the love back'

 ADVERTISEMENT

-Uber considers adjusted earnings before taxes as a better indicator of its financial performance rather than net earnings based on Generally Accepted Accounting Principles, which include losses for accounting purposes.
-On an adjusted basis, excluding stock-based compensation, legal costs, taxes and depreciation, the company lost $2.2 billion for the full year.
-The fourth-quarter adjusted loss was $475 million, down from $606 million to in the third quarter.
+Alphabet and other investors stand to reap big gains on their stakes if Uber files for an initial public offering of stock next year, as Khosrowshahi plans.
+But how well Uber's stock fares on Wall Street will likely be tied to whether the company proves it can make money — something it isn't close to doing now.

+Uber lost $4.5 billion in 2017, widening from a $2.8 billion setback in the previous year.
+The results released earlier this week showed Uber pared its fourth-quarter loss by 25 percent from the third quarter, a modestly encouraging sign.

-San Francisco-based Uber Technologies Inc.'s results are difficult to report because only pieces are released.
-Khosrowshahi detailed them on a conference call with investors Tuesday, and the company made some results public by giving them to a website called The Information.
+Uber's results are difficult to decipher because it only divulges pieces of data, taking advantage of its status as a privately held company.
+Khosrowshahi detailed them on a conference call with investors Tuesday, and the company disclosed some data to a website called The Information.

 A person briefed on the results provided some numbers and confirmed the accuracy of The Information's story to The Associated Press on Wednesday.
 The person didn't want to be identified because Uber remains a private company.